ElecGiuseppe-lab/Configurable_N-bit_Signed_CLA_Adder/README.md

 * **Synthesis and Implementation:** The next logical step for this project is to synthesize the design for a target FPGA device.
 This process would provide key metrics on hardware resource utilization (LUTs, FFs), power dissipation and timing performance (maximum operating frequency).
 > [!IMPORTANT]
-> Requires the use of a clock signal.
+> Requires the use of a clock signal and time constraint.
 * **Pipelining:** To further increase throughput for applications that process continuous data, the adder could be pipelined.
 This would involve adding registers between the CLA adder block stages.